Kids safely training BJJ

 Read our safety promise

-Beginner Lane = no hard sparring on day one.
+Beginner Lane = coached pacing from day one.

 Our Safety Promise